MarkoVitkovic/RESTful_APIs_react-weather-app/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Weather in any place, country, time
-* Awesome feature 2
+* 100% correct
-* Awesome feature 3
+* Responsive

 To-do list:
-* Wow improvement to be done 1
+* Add forecast for next 5 days or more
-* Wow improvement to be done 2
+* Add hourly forecast

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _finished_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Start this project to learn how to use APIs in react.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [Marko Vitkovic](https://github.com/MarkoVitkovic) - feel free to contact me!